muspelheim/LSTM-Text-Generation/README.md

 — *"18:34 For your feet, O Ishmel."*

 — *"119:6 The children of Israel said unto him, Fear upon the seven commandment, I will go us."*

+## Troubleshooting

+### The model seems unable to learn
+The neural network model might have become unstable because of too high learning rate.
+You can try *lowering* the learning rate.
+For example, the default is 0.01, so you could try specifying 0.001: `--learning-rate 0.001`